 - Share Content Curation: The Biggest Benefits [Infographic] via email

-As marketers, we are responsible for producing content at an extremely frequent rate.
-According to countless studies, including our own Tactics and Technology Study, content marketing is proven to help generate leads, increase traffic and establish thought leadership, among other benefits.
-However, many of us lack the time, staff or budget to publish enough original content to keep up with the demand.
+As marketers, we are responsible for producing content at a seemingly ever increasing rate.
+According to countless studies, including Curata’s 2016 Staffing, Strategy, and Tactics Survey, content marketing is proven to help generate leads, increase traffic, and establish thought leadership, among other benefits.
+However, many of us lack the time, staff, or budget to publish enough original content to keep up with the demand.
 This is where content curation comes in.

 Curata’s definition of content curation is as follows:

-- A person, not simply a computer algorithm.
+- Performed by a person, not simply a computer algorithm.

 - Not a one-time event or activity.

-According to a recent study, leading marketers are using a mix of 65% created content and 25% curated content.
-Take a look at this infographic to find out the biggest benefits of content curation and to see how curation can help marketers overcome some of their greatest challenges.
+Take a look at the infographic below.
+You’ll discover some of the biggest benefits of content curation.
+And you’ll also see how curation can help marketers overcome some of their greatest challenges.

-To learn more about content curation, including a 5-step process for starting your own curation program, download the eBook, The Ultimate Guide to Content Curation.
+To learn more about content curation, including the five step process for starting your own curation program, download the eBook, Curate Content Like a Boss: The Hands-on Guide.